How to Play Poker – Poker Rules & Beginners Guide

 You’ve now got all the relevant information on how to play poker.
 However, the basic rules of poker are only a foundation.
 Your journey to becoming a skilled player capable of winning $10 million prizes has only just begun.
 Below are five online poker tips to get you started.

 It’s a cliched saying in poker, but playing tight pre-flop is the right thing to do as a novice.
-Waiting for good starting cards gives you the best chance of making a strong hand you can win a showdown with.
+Waiting for good starting cards gives you the best chance of making a strong hand with which you can win a showdown.

 Betting random amounts is a bad idea.
 A standard pre-flop opening bet should be around 2.5x the size of the big blind.
 Raises should be approximately 2.5x to 3x the size of the previous bet.